Islandora/documentation/docs/tutorials/create-a-resource-node.md

 Alas, your node has no files.
 To upload a file, click on the node's _Media_ tab.

+!!! islandora "Attaching files to a resource node"
+    If you've used Drupal before, you may know that you can upload files directly into a File-type field on the node.
+However, the Islandora way to upload files is to create Media entities, that are linked to the node.
+This gives us more metadata flexibility and lets us attach different files for different purposes.

 ![Node page showing Media tab](../assets/create_node_click_media.png)

 Then, click on **Add Media**.